 Conservation is our mission

-We carry out a host of conservation activities across the county with the help of volunteers and the support of members.
-We look after some of Surrey's most iconic landscapes and protect and restore key habitats and species.
+We carry out a host of conservation activities across over 70 nature reserves across the county with the help of volunteers and the support of members and look after some of Surrey's most iconic landscapes and protect and restore key habitats and species.

 Protected wildlife sites

 The sites under our care require careful monitoring and a range of techniques to ensure that they are managed and improved for wildlife.
 Many have special designations and legal protection.

 Nature based solutions (NBS) describe natural responses to challenges including development, climate change, food and water security or emergency risk management (such as flooding).

 We continue to lose our most precious remnants of wild natural space and vast numbers of our insects and birds.
 Our existing laws are too weak and the climate and ecological crisis we face is not being taken seriously enough.
 We need ambitious natural climate solutions that reduce and capture carbon, stop ecosystem destruction and make our towns and cities cleaner and greener.

 We are carrying out a series of conservation projects across the county to protect and restore key species and habitats.